ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **MISTY**
 _(setting up a camera)_

-> LThe wind Jefferson - the Wnd
+> The wind Jefferson - the Wnd

 _Makayla watches Misty set up an old digital point-and-shoot camera while the rest prepare the bait, waiting for the thunderstorm._